adi-kgp/Furneez-/README.md

-# E-Commerce (Furniture) web application using the MERN stack
+# E-Commerce web application using the MERN Stack

-This repository has code to create an e-commerce web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).
+This repository has code to create an e-commerce furniture web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).

-By running this code, you'll understand how to:

-* Build an application that uses MongoDB, Express.js, React, and Node.js
-* Build the front end client side of the application using 'semantic-ui-react' library components that give a sophisticated look and feel to the user interface and is very easy to use.
-* Build the web applicaiton using Nextjs framework which provides an alternative to create-react-app such as server side rendering and automated api routes.

 ## Features of the App